 Social media has made it very simple for new businesses to market their services and increase clientele.
 You can connect business accounts to your personal Facebook or Instagram accounts.

 Although organic growth is rich, it’s slow.
 To make the process of getting followers faster, you can run ads on Instagram and Facebook to increase your visibility to people.
 These platforms even let you choose your target audience, age group, gender, and location.

-Secondly, you can market your services online through a website.
+Secondly, you can market your services online through your own Cleaning Business website.
 Business cards are still in place today, but they can only do so much.